 Circular economy to minimize waste challenges in Indonesia

-InfoStart date: 1 October, 2021 End date: 30 September, 2024 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 20-M11SDU Countries: Indonesia Thematic areas: Waste management, Lead institution: University of Southern Denmark (SDU), Denmark Partner institutions: University of Muhammadiyah Magelang (UNIMMA), Indonesia The State Islamic University and Center for Southeast Asian Studies (IN/CASES), Indonesia Institut Teknologi Bandung (ITB), Indonesia Universitas Dian Nuswantoro (UDINUS), Indonesia Project coordinator: Kannan Govindan Total grant: 4,999,715 DKK
+InfoStart date: 1 October, 2021 End date: 30 September, 2024 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 20-M11SDU Countries: Indonesia Thematic areas: Waste management, Lead institution: University of Southern Denmark (SDU), Denmark Partner institutions: University of Muhammadiyah Magelang (UNIMMA), Indonesia The State Islamic University and Center for Southeast Asian Studies (IN/CASES), Indonesia Institut Teknologi Bandung (ITB), Indonesia Universitas Dian Nuswantoro (UDINUS), Indonesia Project coordinator: Kannan Govindan Total grant: 4,999,715 DKK

 Indonesia presents a complex household solid waste management challenge; its cities generate 105,000 tons of solid waste daily.
 Further, tons of waste end up in the ocean, making the nation a major contributor to plastic pollution.
 Recent research studies show that effective municipal solid waste management services have still not been implemented in Indonesia.